Youth Employment Scheme

 To benefit from the Youth Employment Scheme you will need to meet with an Employment Service Adviser in your local Jobs and Benefits Office or JobCentre.
 Your Adviser will discuss with you a range of employability skills including developing job search skills, CV building and interview techniques.
 They can also help you identify suitable opportunities under the Youth Employment Scheme which will improve your chances of getting a job.

 The Scheme is voluntary and you will not lose your benefits if you don’t accept a placement.
-You will continue to receive your full entitlement during a placement and you may also be entitled to assistance with travel costs and childcare costs.
+You will receive a Training Allowance during a placement and you may also be entitled to assistance with travel costs and childcare costs.

 You can get more information on the Youth Employment Scheme by contacting your local Jobs and Benefits office or JobCentre or by ringing 0300 200 7822.